Tubes Containing String Modules in Symmetric Special Multiserial Algebras: Tubes Arising from Green Hyperwalks

 and we have an exact sequence

-which is not an Auslander-Reiten sequence.
-By similar arguments to (a), $M$ is thus the kernel of irreducible epimorphism that is not right minimal almost split.
-By the results of \cite{Brenner} and \cite{KernelMap}, this implies that the Auslander-Reiten sequence starting in $M$ has precisely one indecomposable middle term, which is non-projective-injective since $\soc M \cong \soc P$ but $M \not\cong \rad P$. \end{proof}
+which is either an Auslander-Reiten sequence with an indecomposable non-projective-injective middle term (if $|J|=1$, and so we are done) or is not an Auslander-Reiten sequence.
+The result for the latter case follows by similar arguments to (a).
+It follows that $M$ is the non-simple kernel of irreducible epimorphism that is not right minimal almost split.
+By \cite[Theorem 1]{Brenner} and \cite[p.
+57, Theorem]{KernelMap}, this implies that the Auslander-Reiten sequence starting in $M$ has precisely one indecomposable middle term, which is non-projective-injective by \cite[Proposition 3.7]{KernelMap} and the fact that $A$ is self-injective. \end{proof}

+Recall that $\tau = \Omega^2$ for any (weakly) symmetric algebra.
+This fact along with the above lemma can be used to prove the following.

-\begin{prop} Let $A$ be a symmetric special multiserial algebra corresponding to a Brauer configuration $\chi$ and let $M \in \mathcal{M}_\chi$.
+\begin{prop} Let $A=KQ/I$ be a symmetric special multiserial algebra corresponding to a Brauer configuration $\chi$ and let $M \in \mathcal{M}_\chi$.
 Then the Auslander-Reiten sequence